-The French Canadian Games are one of the largest francophone youth gatherings in Canada (over 1000 people).
+The Canadian Francophone Games are one of the largest francophone youth gatherings in Canada (over 1000 people).
 The 2020 edition will be taking place in July 2020 in Victoria, British Columbia.

 Not only does this event let you discover three exciting components (Arts, Sports and Leadership), the games offer activities that promote cultural pride, self-confidence and leadership skills in an environment of friendly competition.
 Participants from all over the country will be able to showcase their talents in a way that focuses on sharing with others as well as personal growth.
 This will all happen through leadership workshops and artistic and sporting competitions that take place over five rich and fun-filled days!

 JEUXFC 2020: LET’S GO TO VICTORIA!